OtakuFucker/Web/Javascript/Fundamentals/Allocation, Stack and Heap Memory.md

 - const: unchangeable variable <br>
 To a beginner, it may straightly be understood that their difference is based on whether the value they contain can be modified.

-However, this understanding needs facing some nonsense situations:
+However, there are some nonsense situations to be objection to this understanding:
 1.
 ```
 const _arr = [1,2,3,4];